go-aah/docs/faq.md

 ### Does aah has benchmark against other Go web framework?

-Well, aah framework goal is to achieve full stack web framework capabilities for modern Web & API application.
-As you know we have many micro frameworks and few full stack in the Go community with own set of goals and own perspectives.
+Well, aah goal is to achieve full stack web framework capabilities for modern Web, API and WebSocket applications.

 I have responded to aah user on [Github Issue #81](https://github.com/go-aah/aah/issues/81#issuecomment-315589889), about what I have done.
 Thanks.